-DM, the erstwhile philosophy of change, has thus remained super-glued in a 19th century time-warp.
+DM, the erstwhile philosophy of change, has thus remained super-glued in a 19th century time-warp for over a century.

 Little sign here of the Heraclitean Flux!

-It is pertinent to ask, therefore: How is it possible for DM to be "brought to workers" (as a part of revolutionary theory) if its best theorists appear to be incapable even of bringing it to themselves after over 140 years of not trying all that hard?
+It is pertinent to ask, therefore: How is it possible for DM to be "brought to workers" (as a genuine part of revolutionary theory) if its best theorists appear incapable even of bringing it to themselves after over 140 years of not trying all that hard?

-Claims that there have been working-class dialecticians (such as Joseph Dietzgen, Tommy Jackson and Gerry Healy, etc.), who are supposed to have 're-discovered' dialectics for themselves from scratch, are entirely bogus.
-For example: according to his son, Dietzgen was a small-scale, or petty-bourgeois, capitalist most of his life, and he obtained his ideas from reading books on Philosophy.
+Claims that there have been working-class dialecticians (such as Joseph Dietzgen, Tommy Jackson and Gerry Healy, etc.), who are supposed to have 're-discovered' dialectics for themselves, from scratch, are entirely bogus.
+For example: according to his son, Dietzgen was a small-scale, or petty-bourgeois, capitalist most of his life, and he derived his ideas from reading books on Philosophy.
 He didn't discover them for himself.
 [Introduction to Dietzgen (1906a).]
-Moreover, his writings themselves are ample confirmation of the fact that he didn't understand this incomprehensible theory, either.
+Moreover, his confused and rambling books and essays are ample confirmation of the fact that he didn't understand this incomprehensible theory, either.

-Jackson, on the other hand, was a genuine working-class Marxist, but he 'caught dialectics' from Hegel, and his own classic book on the subject [Jackson (1936)] shows that he, too, didn't understand a word of it -- again, not because it is too difficult, but because, like the Christian Trinity, it is incomprehensible.
+Jackson, on the other hand, was a genuine working-class Marxist, but he 'caught dialectics' from studying Hegel, and his own classic book on the subject [Jackson (1936)] shows that he, too, didn't understand a word of it -- again, not because it is too difficult, but because, like the Christian Trinity, it is incomprehensible.
 In that work, where Jackson touches on DM, his account is as clear as mud.
 [Proof?
-See the long quotation from Jackson's book reproduced in Essay Three Part One, along with my analysis of it.]
+Check out the long quotation from his book reproduced in Essay Three Part One -- along with my analysis of it.]

 [MEC = Materialism and Empirio-Criticism; i.e., Lenin (1972); PN = Lenin's Philosophical Notebooks; i.e., Lenin (1961).]